-This display shows the average speed of the vehicle in kilometers per hour (km/h) or miles per hour (mph).
-This average is calculated based on the various vehicle speeds recorded since the last reset of this value.
-The average speed can be reset by pressing SET/CLR while the Average Vehicle Speed display is showing.
+This screen also displays the average vehicle speed of the vehicle in kilometers per hour (km/h) or miles per hour (mph).
+This average is based on the various vehicle speeds recorded since the last reset.
+This display is shown as \emptyset km/h (mph).
+Reset the average speed by pressing SET/CLR when it is displayed.